Easy Roasted Red Pepper Soup

 Key Recipe Ingredients

 - Sumac.
-This is a bright, tart, lemon flavored spice.
-If you can’t find it, use some lemon zest mixed with a little salt.
+A bright, slightly tangy spice with a lemony flavor.
+If you don’t have it, use a little lemon zest mixed with salt.

 - Chicken stock. (or chicken broth) make your own homemade chicken stock, or grab a carton at the store.
 You may also use roasted vegetable stock for a vegetarian version.